11 Wonderful Philly-Area Officiants for Your Wedding Day

 Philadelphia, Northeastern Pennsylvania, New York City, New Jersey and beyond

-When it comes to wedding celebrants, the Hawaii native is a true gem who is driven by making your Big Day special for you and yours.
-(In fact, she’s been working with lawmakers to update marriage laws in the state to give couples more choice for legal ceremonies.)
-Tongg, who calls herself a storyteller, has a warmth and authenticity that was touched the hearts of countless pairs, their friends and families.
-She spends about six weeks with her couples — learning more about the two as individuals and as a duo, and what they seek in their union.
-She is trained to perform nondenominational, intercultural, interfaith, secular and humanist celebrations, and will travel throughout the region (though her Promise Ridge venue is a lovely setting for micro-weddings and elopements too).
-She’s also made the decision to exclude ceremony elements such as passing the sign of peace (which requires a handshake) or ring blessings (they’re shared among the group to imbue them with goodwill) in the wake of COVID-19, and now has a class to train your friend to officiate too.
-But what we love the most about her is her inner sparkle — and her chic sequined dresses for wedding day flair.
+The Hawaii native is driven by making your Big Day special for you and yours.
+Among her latest initiatives: She founded the Equal Dignity Pop-Up Nuptials, offering inclusive, free civil ceremonies for all.
+Tongg spends about six weeks with her couples, learning more about the two as individuals and as a duo and what they seek in their union.
+She is trained to perform nondenominational, intercultural, interfaith, secular and humanist celebrations, and she is a citizen of the Cherokee Nation.
+She will travel throughout the region (though her Promise Ridge venue is a gorgeous setting to consider).
+She’s made the decision to exclude elements such as passing the sign of peace (which requires a handshake) in the wake of COVID-19, and created a Wedding Ceremony Master Class to train friends and family members to serve as officiants.

 Philadelphia and surrounding counties

-Philadelphia, Northeast Pennsylvania, South Jersey and Jersey Shore
+Philadelphia and surrounding areas, Northeast Pennsylvania, South Jersey and the Jersey Shore

-This is a woman who says she’ll be as traditional or out-of-the-box as couples will allow her to be: She’s created elements that are customized completely to their tastes, like an ice cream sundae ritual or a coffee-blending.
-“It’s my passion and goal to get to know them both individually and as a couple so that I can [craft] a ceremony that really reflects who they are,” says Magerman of Meaningful Milestones.
-Interfaith unions are a passion for Magerman, who will work with the duo to blend different traditions or aspects of their cultures or religions to ensure a ceremony that speaks to both of them and their heritage.
-Magerman is a certified professional life coach, and she believes her expertise in this field aids her in her work with couples too.
+Jill Magerman says she’ll be as traditional or out-of-the-box as couples will allow her to be: She’s created ceremony elements like an ice cream sundae ritual.
+Interfaith unions are a passion for Magerman, who will work with the duo to blend different traditions or aspects of their cultures to ensure a fulfilling union.
+Magerman is a certified professional life coach, and she believes her expertise aids her in her work with couples.
 Additionally, she offers ceremony consultations, helping to script meaningful celebrations for those who may have a destination wedding or other circumstance.
-She’s begun using her coach skills to support those whose plans have changed in light of the coronavirus crisis and is offering micro-weddings to aid those who have been impacted as well.
+For pandemic-related events, she has this advice: “The key, in this unique time, is to be flexible and willing to adjust.”

 Philadelphia and surrounding counties, Northern Delaware and South Jersey